gramineproject/gramine/Documentation/devel/encfiles.rst

 With Gramine's :ref:`encrypted-files` feature, Gramine transparently encrypts and decrypts files when the application writes and reads the files, respectively.
-To use the encrypted files feature, the user must place integrity- and confidentiality-sensitive files (or whole directories) under the ``encrypted`` FS mount in the Gramine manifest.
+By placing files (or whole directories) under the ``encrypted`` FS mount in the Gramine manifest, users can protect data with integrity and confidentiality guarantees.
 New files created in the ``encrypted`` FS mount are automatically treated as encrypted.
 The format used for encrypted and integrity-protected files is borrowed from the "protected files" feature of Intel SGX SDK (see the corresponding section in `Intel SGX Developer Reference manual
 <https://download.01.org/intel-sgx/sgx-linux/2.23/docs/Intel_SGX_Developer_Reference_Linux_2.23_Open_Source.pdf>`__).

-Each encrypted file is encrypted separately, i.e., Gramine employs file-level encryption and not block-level encryption.
-Each ``encrypted`` FS mount has a separate encryption key (more precisely, this is the key-derivation key or KDK).
+Each encrypted file is encrypted separately, i.e., Gramine employs file-level encryption rather than full disk/filesystem encryption.
+Each ``encrypted`` FS mount can have a separate encryption key (more precisely, this is the key-derivation key or KDK).
 More information on the usage of encrypted files can be found in the :ref:`encrypted-files` manifest syntax.

 The feature was previously called "protected files" or "protected FS", same as in Intel SGX SDK.
 These legacy names may still be found in Gramine codebase.